The translation of this document is outdated.

 communication may occur if the service recipient has given prior

-free and distinct consent, except for the cases referred to in
+free and explicit consent, except for the cases referred to in

 Paragraphs one and two of this Section.